colinbut/sales-order-system-2-infrastructure/README.md

-# Sales Order System 2.0 : Infrastructure
+# Sales Order System 2.0 : Infrastructure (Docker on EC2)

+This project is a direct spin-off from the main [Sales Order System 2.0](https://github.com/colinbut/sales-order-system-2.git) project.
+Whereas that project showcases the theme of "Application Development" - this project demonstrates in particular the __Infrastructure as Code__ concept of __Infrastructure Provisioning__.

 ## Table of Contents